daguenther/Z2A/Procedures/Staff.md

 # Staff

+## Categorization

 Staff competence is broken down into 4 categories.
+These correspond to the various install and use cases of techology as listed in

 * Staff Competance 1: the staff member has a basic knowledge of computers and can use simple programs
 * SC - 2: Intermediate knowledge of technology
 * SC - 3: Advanced knowledge of technology
 * SC - 4:

-## Hiring
+## Support Staff

 For every 20 teachers, the school must hire 1 full time IT support staff.